NeutrinoCorp/quark/README.md

 ## Performance

-As measured by its own [benchmarking suite][], not only is quark more performant than comparable messaging processors packages.
+As measured by its own [benchmarking suite][benchmarking_suite], not only is `Quark` more performant than comparable messaging processing packages.
 Like all benchmarks, take these with a grain of salt.<sup id="anchor-versions">[1](#footnote-versions)</sup>

 ## Maintenance